NHSDigital/prescriptionsforpatients/README.md

 ### Pre-commit hooks

-Some pre-commit hooks are installed as part of the install above to ensure you can't commit invalid changes by accident and by running basic lint checks.
+Some pre-commit hooks are installed as part of the install above, to run basic lint checks and ensure you can't accidentally commit invalid changes.
 The pre-commit hook uses python package pre-commit and is configured in the file .pre-commit-config.yaml.
 A combination of these checks are also run in CI.